JFLarvoire/today/README.md

 ### Location configuration system

-The initial programs had to be modified and rebuilt for use in a different location.
+The initial C programs had to be modified and rebuilt for use in a different location.
-This is still possible by modifying the constants defined in params.h.
+This is still possible by modifying the constants now centrally defined in params.h.
-But obviously this is very inconvenient.
+But obviously this is very inconvenient!

 The 2019 versions support location configuration files, and environment strings.
 The programs search for the first location information file, in the following order: